 The Compensation Committee regularly reviews the services provided by its outside consultants and believes that Burke is independent in providing executive compensation consulting services.
-The Compensation Committee conducted a specific review of its relationship with Burke in 2018 and determined that Burke's work for the Compensation Committee did not raise any conflicts of interest, consistent with the guidance provided under the Dodd-Frank Wall Street Reform and Consumer Protection Act, and by the SEC and the Nasdaq Global Market.
+The Compensation Committee conducted a specific review of its relationship with Burke in 2018 and determined that Burke's work for the Compensation Committee did not raise any conflicts of interest, and further determined that such is still the case in 2020, consistent with the guidance provided under the Dodd-Frank Wall Street Reform and Consumer Protection Act, and by the SEC and the Nasdaq Global Market.